dbt-labs/dbt-utils/README.md

 #### equality ([source](macros/generic_tests/equality.sql))

 Asserts the equality of two relations.
-Optionally specify a subset of columns to compare and/or exclude.
+Optionally specify a subset of columns to compare or ignore.

 **Usage:**